 Intangible assets represent costs incurred in connection with the origination of the mortgage note and are deferred and amortized over the life of the loan.
-Amortization expense related to these costs amounted to \$1,054 for the years ended June 30, 2013 and 2012.
+Amortization expense related to these costs amounted to \$435 and \$1,054 for the years ended June 30, 2014 and 2013, respectively.